 Pest description and crop damage The Colorado potato beetle (CPB) is a yellow and black striped beetle, about 0.5 inch long and 0.25 inch wide.
 Larvae are reddish orange, with two rows of black spots on each side.
 Yellow egg clusters are found on leaves.
 Adult and larvae can cause complete defoliation and nearly complete crop loss if allowed to reproduce unchecked.
 Larvae are more voracious than adults, feeding up to 40 sq cm of leaves or green tissue.

 Biology and life history Both larvae and adults feed on potato foliage through the season.
 Pupation occurs in the soil.
 Adults overwinter in the soil, emerging to feed, lay eggs, and mate in the spring.
 In cool climates, the beetle undergoes only one generation per season, but in warmer areas, such as the southern Columbia Basin, it may have up to three generations.
 Other host plants of CPB include solanaceous weeds such as nightshade, and crops such as tomato and eggplant.
 CPB are sometimes found on puncture vine, though it is not known if they are looking for complementary nutrient sources or if it is a sporadic event.
 In 2020, they were observed in large numbers feeding on hemp.

 Scouting and thresholds Check fields for CPB starting at crop emergence: beetles are easily spotted when plants are small.
 Because larvae feed toward the tops of the plants, scouting for this insect is easily done as workers walk through fields.
 There are no established treatment thresholds for CPB.
 The goal of management should be to limit population growth and spread through fields and farms: large populations are harder to manage than small ones.
-Usually, damage starts around the border of the fields since adults prefer to walk rather than fly.
+Usually, damage starts around the border of the fields since adults tend to walk rather than fly.
 CPB can completely defoliate potato plants if left uncontrolled.